Siemens-Healthineers/K2s/README.md

 ```

 Beside the raw K8s cluster we are also providing a [rich set of addons](./addons/README.md), which are bringing additional specific functionality to your cluster.
-Enabling such an addon is very easy:
+Enabling such an addon is a straightforward process:
 ```
 k2s addons ls                     - lists all the available addons k2s addons enable ingress-nginx   - enables the ingress nginx ingress controller